-- Application essay (see below for details)

-- Resume

-- Unofficial transcript, or screenshot of your transcript (Log into the ClarkYOU portal, then click Main Menu, Registrar's Office, Student Account and Financial Aid, Student Records, Unofficial Academic Transcript, and submit.
-You can save the page as a PDF, or take a screenshot.)
+How to obtain your transcript: log into the ClarkYOU portal, then click Main Menu, Registrar's Office, Student Account and Financial Aid, Student Records, Unofficial Academic Transcript, and submit.
+You can save the page as a PDF, or take a screenshot.

-- Assumption of Risk and Waiver

-- IRB preliminary approval letter (if applicable; see below for details)